chrisweb/web-audio-api-player/README.md

 ### player options

+> [!TIP]
-Note: if you use typescript, import the **ICoreOptions** interface along with the playerCore, this makes it a lot easier to see what player options are available and what the type of each value is
+> if you use typescript, import the **ICoreOptions** interface along with the playerCore, this makes it a lot easier to see what player options are available and what the type of each value is

 * volume: [number] (default: 80) the current playback volume
 * loopQueue: [boolean] (default: false) after the last sound in the queue has finished to play should the player do a loop and continue to play by playing the first sound or stop playing